seanWLawrence/sushi-commerce/www/docs/adding-store-details.md

 #### Generating a PayPal Cart Button Code

-1. After [creating your first PayPal Add to Cart Button](/creating-products/#generating-a-new-paypal-add-to-cart-button-code), click the "Create a View Cart button" near the bottom of the page
+1. After [creating your first PayPal Add to Cart Button](/creating-products/#generating-a-new-paypal-add-to-cart-button-code "Creating a PayPal Add to Cart button"), click the "Create a View Cart button" near the bottom of the page
 2. Click "Create Button"
 3. Click "Select code" and copy the highlighted code
 4. Paste the code in Sushi Commerce under in the "PayPal Cart Button code" field found in settings -> Navigation -> PayPal Cart Button code

+---

 ## Store details

-The store details improve search engine optimization for your store by allowing you to easily add your store name, description, keywords, logo, social media links, Google Analytics snippet, and any custom CSS or JavaScript you want.
+The store details improve search engine optimization for your store by allowing you to easily add your store name, description, keywords, logo, social media links, [Google Analytics](https://marketingplatform.google.com/about/ "Google Analytics home") snippet, and any custom CSS or JavaScript you want.

 ### Title